homer6/logport/README.md

 - /usr/local/logport/logport.db must not be on an NFS mount

 ## Dependencies
-- rdkafka ( build included, but you can also install or build your own: https://syslogng-kafka.readthedocs.io/en/latest/installation_librdkafka.html or see OEL511.compile)
+- librdkafka ( build included, but you can also install or build your own: https://syslogng-kafka.readthedocs.io/en/latest/installation_librdkafka.html or see OEL511.compile)
+- libssl
+- libcrypto
+- libz

 ## Quickstart (OnPrem)